dennisk94/e-commerce/README.md

 # Shoe Depot

-A single page e-commerce website designed for a frictional client using Next.js, Redux and MongoDB.
+A single page e-commerce website designed for a fictional client using Next.js, Redux and MongoDB.

 View the Site: [Live Site](https://shoe-depot-nextjs.vercel.app/)